(Published on Wednesday, October 21, 2015, in The Daily Citizen, Dalton, GA.)

 Make Garbage Great: The Terracycle Family Guide to a Zero-Waste Lifestyle was published earlier this year by Tom Szaky and Albe Zakes, stars of the reality television show Human Resources.
 Both men help run a company called Terracycle, known for recycling uncommon materials into new products.
 The words ‘garbage’ and ‘great’ rarely come together in the same sentence making this book a standout on eco-friendly living blogs online.
 Whether you’re a beginner to going green or want to learn even more about reusing and upcycling this book has something for everyone.

-As a professional in the solid waste industry I have noticed the shift to viewing waste as a resource instead of something to be buried and lost in a landfill.
+As a professional in the solid waste industry, I have noticed the shift to viewing waste as a resource instead of something to be buried and lost in a landfill.
 However, this idea is not yet mainstream.
 While manufacturers and waste industry professionals may also see this change it’s difficult to communicate this mindset shift from waste to waste management to the general public.
 That’s why I absolutely love the new book Make Garbage Great.
 With a combination of graphics and simple explanations the issue of managing our waste is broken down into manageable sections.

 The book is divided into eight chapters that tell the story of materials we use daily: plastics, metals, paper, textiles, glass, wood, rubber, and organics.
-Each chapter includes a history of the material, examples of its uses, a craft you can make with upcycled materials, full color photos, lifecycle diagram of a product made with that material, and a focus on a current issue related to the material.
+Each chapter includes a history of the material, examples of its uses, a craft you can make with upcycled materials, full-color photos, lifecycle diagram of a product made with that material, and a focus on a current issue related to the material.
 With more than 200 photos and illustrations, and more than 100 tips and do-it-yourself projects, this educational book has become the ultimate guide to living a zero-waste lifestyle.

 By far the most interesting chapter for me was the one about plastic.
-Polystyrene, the first type of plastic was invented in 1839, and was followed by the invention of the man-made plastic Parkesine in 1856, and celluloid in 1870.
-However plastic didn’t become popular with consumers until the late 1940’s with the introduction of Tupperware products.
+Polystyrene, the first type of plastic was invented in 1839 and was followed by the invention of the man-made plastic Parkesine in 1856, and celluloid in 1870.
+However, plastic didn’t become popular with consumers until the late 1940’s with the introduction of Tupperware products.
 Since then we’ve seen a variety of products from plastic drink containers, Legos, and Saran Wrap to name a few.
-A quick look around the kitchen pantry will reveal condiments and sauces stored in lightweight plastic that is cheaper to transport than glass containers.
+A quick look around the kitchen pantry will reveal condiments and sauces stored in a lightweight plastic that is cheaper to transport than glass containers.

 Despite the innovation around different types of plastic being invented the recycling and repurposing of such products was not keeping up with the pace.
 The amount of plastic has increased dramatically from 390,000 tons in 1960 to 32 million tons in 2011, which now makes up thirteen percent of our waste.
 However, in 2011 only eight percent of plastic was recycled.
 This is unfortunate because a man-made material such as plastic is actually highly recyclable.